Junior Community Cricket

 The SCJCA covers the inner metropolitan area from Unley to Glenelg and also extends through the foothills and southern suburbs.
-There are three age groups offered with divisions for Under 11, Under 13 and Under 15.
-Matches are played on Sunday mornings.
-There were 10 clubs and 28 teams competing in the 2009/10 season.
+There are three age groups offered with divisions for Under 11, Under 13 and Under 15, are played on Sunday mornings, as well as the new Under 9 T20 Blast Matches.
+There were 14 clubs and 35 teams competing in the 2012/13 season.

 Visit http://southcentralcricket.org/ for further information.

 Adelaide Turf Cricket Association

 With the development of the community based club structure, a need became necessary to incorporate a junior competition at U/15 and U/17 levels providing a clear pathway for young cricketers to move into senior representation without having to change clubs at this important stage of their development.
 The junior competition of ATCA currently incorporates over 50 teams playing turf cricket on Sunday afternoons.

 Visit http://atca.sa.cricket.com.au/ for further information.